Optimal Network Compression: The optimization problem

 \item {\bf Conservative compression}: Given an initial network $\tilde L \in \lcal$, conservative compression allows for the reduction of cyclical exposures only.
 That is, the net obligations owed around a directed cycle $i \to j_1 \to ... \to j_m \to i$ must always be kept consistent with the initial network construction; additionally, all obligations can only be reduced from their initial levels.
 As defined in~\cite{d2019compressing}, this cyclical netting rule can be encoded by the fixed net liabilities condition for every bank $i$.
 As such, we can define conservative compression $\ccal^C(\tilde L)$ as:

-\item {\bf Rerouting}: Given an initial network $\tilde L \in \lcal$, rerouting allows for the rewiring of the entire network.
+Conservative compression is shown in Figure~\ref{fig:ExComp} under $\alpha \in [0,1]$ and $\beta \in [0,10]$. \item {\bf Rerouting}: Given an initial network $\tilde L \in \lcal$, rerouting allows for the rewiring of the entire network.
 That is, all liabilities are redistributed throughout the system in such a way that net and gross liabilities are kept constant.
 As such, we can define rerouting $\ccal^R(\tilde L)$ as:

-\item {\bf Nonconservative compression}: Given an initial network $\tilde L \in \lcal$, nonconservative compression allows for the conservative compression of the rerouting problem.
+Rerouting is shown in Figure~\ref{fig:ExComp} under $\alpha \in (-\infty,1]$, $\beta \in (-\infty,10]$ and $\alpha + \beta = 0$. \item {\bf Nonconservative compression}: Given an initial network $\tilde L \in \lcal$, nonconservative compression allows for, first, rerouting of the network and, second, the conservative compression of that network.
 That is, for every bank $i$, net liabilities are kept constant while gross liabilities are allowed to be reduced from the initial setup.
 As such, we can define nonconservative compression $\ccal^N(\tilde L)$ as:

 \end{enumerate} Sometimes one may also wish to fix the obligations $L_{i0}$ owed to society; this is accomplished by taking the intersection $\ccal(\tilde L) \cap \ccal^0(\tilde L)$ where